Want to Live Longer? Switch on AMPK (the Longevity Pathway)

 - Have some coffee (a strong activator of AMPK)

-- Drink a fasting mimicking smoothie (which keeps AMPK activated)
+- Two or threehours later, I’ll often drink a fasting mimicking smoothie (which keeps AMPK activated)

-- I wait until right before starting my workout to take my testosterone boosters (which begin activating mTOR)
+- I then work out, then take my testosterone boosters (which begin activating mTOR)

 - Then three or four hours later, I switch to a lower protein, lower leucine approach and start taking AMPK activating supplements such as berberine.
 I then try to keep AMPK activated the rest of the day.